Expect more sneaker companies to step into the lucrative ESports arena

 THE OFFICIAL HYPE: Nike made this variant of its classic Air F1 to commemorate the Call of Duty League’s inaugural season.
 They were conceived by artist and shoe designer Kickstradomis, who said “The colours of the league are black, white, and gray, keeping it monochromatic.
 So, it’s really cool to be able to use these colours and still make something pop.
 The Call of Duty logo has three pillars, and they all represent something different.
 So, in this custom that I’m doing, I’m going to do justice to those three pillars.”

-THE REVIEWS: These were not released commercially, although exactly one pair was given away to a lucky contest winner.
+THE REVIEWS: These shoes were not released commercially, although exactly one pair was given away to a lucky contest winner.
 They’re Air F1s, though, so if you’ve ever owned a pair, you can imagine what the COD League ones feel like.